rprakashdass/digital-intelligence-to-pid/README.md

 # P&ID to Digital MVP

-This project is a minimal, working P&ID-to-digital converter built in one day as part of a hackathon.
-It uses a simple HTML/CSS/JS frontend and a Python FastAPI backend to perform OCR, symbol detection, and graph construction from a P&ID image.
+This project is a minimal, working P&ID-to-digital converter built as part of a hackathon.
+It uses a React frontend and a Python FastAPI backend to perform OCR, symbol detection, and graph construction from a P&ID image.

+This MVP is designed specifically for oil & gas and chemical process P&ID diagrams using ISA-5.1 core symbols.
+Expand the template set as needed for new diagrams.

 ## Features (MVP)

 - **Image Upload**: Upload a P&ID as a PNG or JPG.
 - **OCR**: Extracts text using `pytesseract`.
-- **Symbol Detection**: Simple template matching for a small set of symbols (pump, valves, instrument bubble).
+- **Symbol Detection**: Simple template matching for ISA-5.1 standard symbols (limited to pump, manual valve, control valve, instrument bubble, and tank/vessel).
 - **Line Extraction**: Detects straight lines using OpenCV.
 - **Graph Construction**: Builds a basic process graph of nodes and edges.
 - **ISA Tag Parsing**: Parses instrument tags like `FIC-101`.
-- **Issue Detection**: Flags potential problems like missing labels or dangling lines.
+- **Issue Detection**: Flags potential problems like missing labels, dangling lines, or unknown symbols.
 - **DEXPI-lite Export**: Exports the graph to a simplified JSON format.
 - **Simple UI**: View the original image, toggle overlays, and review extracted data.

+## Currently Supported Symbols

+The MVP focuses specifically on these ISA-5.1 standard symbols:

+1. Pump
+2. Manual valve
+3. Control valve
+4. Instrument bubble
+5. Tank/vessel

+All other shapes will be flagged as "Unknown Symbol" in the issues array for user review.

 ## Project Structure